ThailerL/glass-garden/README.md

 # Glass Garden

-[Try it live](https://glass.garden/) - a 60-second guided tour starts you off
+[Try it live](https://glass.garden/) - a two-minute guided tour starts you off

 Build cloud architecture by dragging load balancers, compute instances, and AWS services onto a canvas.
 Press play and watch real traffic move through it, right in your browser.